monadosquito/miso-bem/README.md

 ## Hints

 - The topmost BEM block should be invisible HTML element.
+- If a *context* is defined as a top-level binding, then the [`MkSingleton`](https://monadosquito.github.io/miso-bem/Bem-Miso-Utl-Utl.html#t:MkRoot) type constructor applied to the model and the action can be used as a type signature for it.
 - If a top-level *context* returns a `miso` HTML element having a topmost BEM block, then global styles can be set on the topmost BEM block.